 As those who don't remember life before social networks enter the workforce there will be a larger explicit role for these networks in people’s careers.
 Networks have always been important – but they have been made more visible by technology.
 In an environment where recruiters still compete head to head for top talent organisations have begun to realise that as you're hiring someone you're hiring their network.

 So Precruitment and The Expert Network might become more common in terms of how we hire people… What will those being hired expect?
-Well, they will naturally want the same things they can expect of products and services…
+They'll want the same things they can expect of products and services…

 Increasingly consumers want to receive continuous feedback on themselves, and on their own preferences.
 Whether it's your electricity usage profile or recommendations on how a service could best fit your needs, there is a growing interest in experiences that are all about "me" .
 More recently this has manifested as a wave of monitoring devices which provide information for self-improvement.
 See for example apps that tell you if you have slept well and wrist-watches that trace your heartbeat.
 Trendwatching.com predicts that this will soon evolve into an interest in all things mental health – what they term "Mychiatry".
 Individuals will seek to use seamlessly integrated devices and software track and improve their own well-being.